TirendazAcademy/Hands-on-Data-Science-with-GCP/README.md

 - The BigQuery REST API
 - An external tool such as a Jupyter notebook or business intelligence platform

-# My YouTube Videos BigQuery
+# My YouTube Videos about BigQuery

 - [Regression Analysis with BigQuery](https://youtu.be/77RJwtjkIA0)